Key takeaways

 A job in finance provides the opportunity to build relationships with clients, helping them figure out what they want to achieve and then supporting them in reaching those goals.

 “I have learned to identify the cognitive biases people have and then work with the client to understand that bias,” said Kate Freeman, CFA, a Financial Advisor at UBS.
+“That really requires the client having trust with you to share that emotion.
+That's the fun part of the job.”

-Finance opens doors to a variety of career paths both within the financial world and in wider business.
+Finance opens doors to a variety of career paths, both within the financial world and in wider business.

 Rudy Soobaroyen, CFA, for example, trained as an accountant and is now an Analyst for the Australian government.